MParvin/preview-maker/README.md

 ### Overview

-PreviewMaker is a standalone application written in pure PHP to create image preview from different file formats ranging from Microsoft documents to video formats.
+PreviewMaker is a standalone application written in pure PHP to create preview (PDF and image) from different file formats ranging from Microsoft documents to video formats.

 ### Requirements